Blue Topaz Guide

 - Sky blue topaz:

 - This pale blue topaz captures the glow of the heavens and will delight anyone who enjoys delicate colours and cloudless skies.

 CUTPart of the beauty of these treated gemstones is their uniformity of colour.
 Because of their consistent saturation and remarkable clarity, blue topaz gems make a stellar choice for any shape and gemstone cut, including artistic fantasy cuts.
 Topaz crystals form in an elongated shape and work especially well in oval, pear and emerald shapes.

 CLARITYTopaz is a Type 1 gemstone, which means the gems for sale — including the topaz we offer — are almost completely free of inclusions, or flaws, that can be seen with the naked eye.
 This level of gemstone clarity makes blue topaz an “eye-clean” gemstone.

 SIZE (CARAT)Unlike diamonds, which are measured by carat weight, a more accurate way to assess the size of gemstones, including blue topaz, is by its diameter in millimeters.
 This gives you a greater picture of what the gem will look like in its setting.

 ENHANCEMENTNaturally blue topaz with vivid saturation is an anomaly.
-Most topaz is found colorless or in diluted shades of yellow, pink, blue or gray.
-The jewels undergo a treatment of irradiation and heat to produce the beautiful colors that blue topaz is known for.
+Most topaz is found colourless or in diluted shades of yellow, pink, blue or grey.
+The jewels undergo a treatment of irradiation and heat to produce the beautiful colours that blue topaz is known for.
 These gemstone enhancements are permanent and won’t fade over time.

 Hardness & Wearability